 It can be a stressful situation, and you definitely don’t want to be left uninsured should something happen.
 So, who is right?
 Do you need rental car insurance?
 According to some experts I spoke to, it seems to really depend on your situation.

 Note: Your own situation may vary.
 Please review your own situation and talk to your insurance/credit card companies before making a decision.
-This information is just for your information.
+This information is provided as just part of your research.

 Do I Need Rental Car Insurance?

 Is a rental car covered by my insurance?
 What exactly is covered?

 Great question – while you may not think about your regular personal car insurance coverage, it’s definitely possible that you have some coverage there.
 But be careful – it may not include everything.